 Automobile - It is also important for students to understand that the appropriate school personnel have the right to inspect and/or search any vehicle being driven by a student and parked on school grounds at any time should there be reasonable suspicion that there is something illegal, improper, or unsafe inside the vehicle.

 BEHAVIORAL INTERVENTIONS FOR STUDENTS WITH DISABILITIES

-Public Act 87-1103 - See next page.
+Public Act 87-1103 - Located 4 sections forward.

 ILLINOIS SCHOOL CODE FOR HEALTH